Varna, Bulgaria: Other sports

 Men's basketball (Euroins Cherno More), women's volleyball, gymnastics, boxing, martial arts, sailing and tennis are also vibrant.
 A karting racing and a go kart track and a hippodrome with a horseback riding school is located in the Vinitsa neighborhood.
 Varna karting track is biggest track in Bulgaria .It has more than 30pcs rental go kart and 10 buggies.
 Another horse club is located just 10 minutes' drive away from Varna in the nearby village of Kichevo.
 Asparuhov bridge is a major Bulgarian bungee jumping site managed by Club Adrenalin.
 Cricket has been most recently introduced by ex-pats from cricket playing nations to the city's sport scene.

 In August 2007 a new public leisure centre was opened in Mladost district.
 The track-field stadium consists of football, basketball and volleyball fields and is part of a larger complex of sports facilities for mini-golf, tennis, biking, mini-lakes and ice-skating.
 Other public leisure centres opened in the Sea Garden, Asparuhov Park and elsewhere.
 The number and range of gym and recreation clubs in Varna have increased in recent years, which reflects the healthy lifestyle of the average Varna citizens.

 In the region, there are three golf courses—Lighthouse Golf Club, BlackSeaRama Golf & Villas and Thracian Cliffs Golf & Beach Resort.
 The three 18-hole golf courses are of professional quality, constructed in the region to the north of the city in the vicinity of Balchik and Kavarna.

 Varna also hosts international competitions, including world championships, and national events in several sports on a regular basis, including auto racing and motocross, karting, open water swimming marathons.
 Bulgarian national basketball and volleyball teams host their games, including FIVB Volleyball World League games, at the Palace of Culture and Sports.

 Varna athletes won one of the three medals for Bulgaria at the 2016 Summer Olympics and four of the 12 medals at the 2004 Summer Olympics.

 Legacy: Other places named Varna

 Varna Peninsula on Livingston Island in the South Shetland Islands, Antarctica, is named after Varna.

 Varna, Illinois, a small town of 400 people, was named in this city's honour.
 The War of Varna was going on at the time.

 Varnensky District and its administrative centre in the Chelyabinsk Oblast, Russia are named in commemoration of the taking of Varna by the Russian army during the 1828–1829 Russo-Turkish War.

 Varna Drive, in Toronto, Canada, is named after this city.
 There is also a hamlet in southern Ontario (Huron County) named Varna.

 Varna, an area just outside of Aarhus, Denmark.
 This was named after the Bulgarian city, because Baron Christian C. N. Gersdorff, a former owner of Marselisborg estate, had participated in Russian war service on the Black Sea coast.

+Odesa, Ukraine, is named after the Greek name of Varna.